meetecho/janus-gateway/README.md

                                   vmnet8,192.168.0.1,10.0.0.1 or
                                   vmnet,192.168., default=vmnet)
+	-e, --public-ip=ipaddress     Public address of the machine, to use in SDP -6, --ipv6-candidates         Whether to enable IPv6 candidates or not (experimental)  (default=off)
+	-l, --libnice-debug           Whether to enable libnice debugging or not
+                                  (default=off)
-	-e, --public-ip=ipaddress     Public address of the machine, to use in SDP -q, --max-nack-queue=number   Maximum size of the NACK queue per user for retransmissions
+	-q, --max-nack-queue=number   Maximum size of the NACK queue per user for retransmissions
 	-r, --rtp-port-range=min-max  Port range to use for RTP/RTCP (only available